Logo for Vitruvian Fitness of Wheat Ridge

 If you practice the wrong notes, you learn the wrong song.
 If the body doesn’t move well under light stress, adding weight only magnifies inefficiencies.

 Instead of training muscles in isolation, functional training focuses on movement patterns.
-Athletes don’t just need strong legs—they need legs that work with their core, arms, and spine in a coordinated way.
+Athletes don’t just need strong legs—they need legs that work with their core, arms, and spine in an organized way.

 That’s why exercises like: